pytorch/botorch/docs/models.md

   exact GP that infers a homoskedastic noise level (no noise observations)
 * [`FixedNoiseGP`](../api/models.html#fixednoisegp): a single-task exact GP that uses fixed observation noise levels (requires noise observations)
 * [`HeteroskedasticSingleTaskGP`](../api/models.html#heteropskedasticsingletaskgp):
-  a single task exact GP that models heteroskedastic noise via an additional internal GP model (requires noise observations)
+  a single-task exact GP that models heteroskedastic noise via an additional internal GP model (requires noise observations)

 ### Model List of Single-Task GPs
-* [`ModelListMultiOutputGP`](../api/models.html#modellistgp): A multi-output model in
+* [`ModelListGP`](../api/models.html#modellistgp): A multi-output model in
   which outcomes are modeled independently, given a list of any type of single-task GP.
 This model should be used when the same training data is not used for all outputs.

 ### Multi-Task GPs
 * [`MultiTaskGP`](../api/models.html#multitaskgp): A Hadamard multi-task,
-  multi-output GP using an ICM kernel, inferring the noise level (no noise observations).
+  multi-output GP using an ICM kernel, inferring the noise level (does not require noise observations).
 * [`FixedNoiseMultiTaskGP`](../api/models.html#fixednoisemultitaskgp): A Hadamard
   multi-task, multi-output GP using an ICM kernel, with fixed observation noise